-Since the subject area of the Composite and Hybrid Structures is diverse and broad, the research program was organized into the following four groups: CFT Column Systems; RC/SRC Column Systems; and RC/SRC Wall Systems; New Materials, Elements and Systems.
-The first three groups aim at developing practical design guidelines (a unified code development) for typical composite and hybrid structures currently used.
+Since the subject area of the Composite and Hybrid Structures is diverse and broad, the research program was organized into the following four groups: CFT Column Systems; RC/SRC Column Systems; and RC/SRC Wall New Materials, Elements Systems: Systems.
+The first three groups aim at developing practical design guidelines (a development) unified code for composite and hybrid structures currently used.
 The last group aims at developing new and innovative composite structural elements and hybrid systems using advanced new materials and/or devices.